Marcus Gilbert (actor)

-Marcus Gilbert (born 29 July 1958) is a British actor.
+Marcus Gilbert (29 July 1958 – 11 January 2026) was a British actor.

-Since 1984 he has appeared in films, including The Masks of Death (1984), Biggles (1986), A Hazard of Hearts (1987), Rambo III (1988), A Ghost in Monte Carlo (1990), Legacy (1990), Army of Darkness (1992) and Freebird (2008), on television (including Doctor Who in Battlefield in 1989), an episode of Murder, She Wrote (in 1994) and in commercials.
+Beginning in 1984 he appeared in films, including The Masks of Death (1984), Biggles (1986), A Hazard of Hearts (1987), Rambo III (1988), A Ghost in Monte Carlo (1990), Army of Darkness (1992), Legacy (1993) and Freebird (2008), on television (including Doctor Who in Battlefield in 1989), an episode of Murder, She Wrote (in 1994) and in commercials.
 He has also worked in the theatre, including playing the young Viscount Goring in Oscar Wilde's An Ideal Husband with the Middle Ground Theatre Company on their national tour in 2000.

-Career
+Early life and career

+Gilbert was born in Bristol, England, on 29 July 1958.
 After graduating from the Mountview Theatre School in 1981, Gilbert became a founder member of the original Odyssey Theatre Company, touring London schools with productions of contemporary classics.
 This was followed by seasons working in the Dundee Repertory Theatre and the Library Theatre, Manchester.

-Gilbert has made over fifty commercials, including one for Lee Jeans called Mean Jeans, directed by Willi Patterson, which won the best cinema commercial award in 1986.
+Gilbert made over 50 commercials, including one for Lee Cooper jeans called Mean Jeans, directed by Willi Patterson, which won a British Arrows Pearl & Dean Cinema Award in 1983.

-Gilbert also runs his own film production company, Touch the Sky Productions, and in 2004 while making a documentary about his climbing Mount Kilimanjaro he visited the Arusha Children's Trust in Tanzania and filmed an appeal for the trust.
+He also ran his own film production company, Touch the Sky Productions, and in 2004 while making a documentary about his climbing Mount Kilimanjaro he visited the Arusha Children's Trust in Tanzania and filmed an appeal for the trust.

-Personal life
+Personal life and death

-He married a doctor named Homaa Khan-Gilbert, with whom he has two children.
+Gilbert married a doctor named Homaa Khan-Gilbert, with whom he had two children.
 His wife of 28 years died in 2020.
+Gilbert died on 11 January 2026, at the age of 67, of throat cancer.